SargeyWargey/Homoothya/Story/Drafts/Chapter_12.md

 I would write his story.
 Not as Mike Burns looking back.
 But as him, that child who had loved and lost and witnessed and somehow survived to become me.

-The next morning I returned to Carlos's house.
+The next morning, I returned to Carlos's house.
 He was sitting in the sun outside his door, wrapped in a blanket despite the warming day.

 "Cousin."
 He smiled when he saw me.
 "That was fast."